Mikelew88/ChefNet/README.md

 * banana, lemon juice, cream mushroom soup, milk, cheese sauce

 * garlic, cheese, cheddar cheese, salt, cheese, sausage, garlic, pork, bacon hotme, chicken, sesame, asparagus, bread, cheese, bacon, hamburger bun

+You may notice __bacon hotme__ is not an actual ingredient.
+This is an odd result that can come out of character by character text generation.

 My code for this maybe found in [Recipe Generation RNN](Scripts/Recipe_Generation_RNN)